CyanLines

-CyanLines is an initiative to create a 100 mile network of connected parks, rivers, canals, and walkways across the cities of Manchester and Salford in England.
-It was launched in September 2025 with four initial routes covering a total of 15.5 miles.
+CyanLines is an initiative to create a 100 mile network of parks, rivers, canals, and walkways across Greater Manchester, England.
+It was launched in September 2025 with four pilot routes, designated C1 to C4, totalling 15.5 miles, covering locations in both Manchester and Salford city centres.
+A fifth route, CL5, was announced in September 2026.

-The project aims to connect people with nature, promote walking and cycling, and improve biodiversity by linking existing green and blue spaces—such as Castlefield Viaduct, Mayfield Park, and the River Irwell—with new routes and infrastructure.
+The project's stated aims include linking existing green and blue spaces, such as Castlefield Viaduct, Mayfield Park, and the River Irwell, with new routes and infrastructure to support access to nature, active travel, and ecological connectivity.

-Origin and vision
+History

-CyanLines was co-founded by Tom Bloxham, chairman of the property development company Urban Splash, and Pete Swift, CEO of Planit, an architecture practice.
-The name "CyanLines" reflects the blend of blue (water) and green (nature) spaces.
-The initiative was officially launched on 10 September 2025 at Aviva Studios in Manchester, with support from Manchester City Council and the Greater Manchester Combined Authority.
+CyanLines was co-founded by Tom Bloxham, chairman of the property development company Urban Splash, and Pete Swift, chief executive of the architecture practice Planit.
+The name reflects the initiative's aim of bringing together blue (water) and green (natural) spaces.
+It was launched on 10 September 2025 at Aviva Studios in Manchester, with support from Manchester City Council and the Greater Manchester Combined Authority.

-The vision is to transform underutilised urban spaces into corridors of biodiversity and community activity.
-CyanLines is designed to connect well-known landmarks such as Castlefield Viaduct, Mayfield Park, and New Islington Marina, as well as lesser-known pocket parks and future developments such as Victoria North and Holt Town.
+At the launch, four pilot routes totalling 15.5 miles were revealed, covering locations in both Manchester and Salford city centres, and designated C1 to C4.
+These early routes were intended to demonstrate how underused urban areas could be repurposed to create continuous corridors for biodiversity, public access, and active travel.
+Proposed connections included established sites such as Castlefield Viaduct, Mayfield Park, and New Islington Marina, alongside smaller parks and planned developments including Victoria North and Holt Town.

+On the first anniversary of the project, in September 2026, CyanLines announced a fifth route, known as CL5, a 3.7 miles circular route linking Manchester city centre with the Etihad Campus and Co-op Live.
+The route was co‑designed with partners including the council, Manchester City Football Club, Co‑op Live, and the Canal & River Trust, and aims to improve access between the city centre and major venues.

 Partners

-The public sector plays a foundational role in the CyanLines initiative, with key partners including Manchester City Council, Salford City Council, and the Greater Manchester Combined Authority.
-These organisations guide the strategic direction of the project, ensuring that it aligns with broader goals related to urban planning, sustainability, and regional connectivity.
+Public-sector involved in the CyanLines initiative include Manchester City Council, Salford City Council, and the Greater Manchester Combined Authority.
+These organisations contribute to the project's strategic direction and its alignment with regional planning and policy frameworks.

-Private sector contributors include developers and design firms such as Urban Splash, Planit, Allied London, Bruntwood, Far East Consortium, Landsec, Property Alliance Group, and Renaker.
-Their involvement supports the delivery of infrastructure and placemaking across the CyanLines network.
+Private-sector participants include developers and design firms such as Urban Splash, Planit, Allied London, Bruntwood, Far East Consortium, Landsec, Property Alliance Group, and Renaker.
+Their roles relate to development activity and design work associated with areas included in the proposed network.

-In the charity sector, the initiative is supported by the National Trust and Factory International.
-These organisations help embed cultural and environmental values into the project, promoting community engagement, heritage preservation, and equitable access to nature.
+In the charitable sector, the National Trust and Factory International are listed as supporters of the initiative.
+Their involvement relates to cultural, environmental, and community‑focused aspects of the project.

 Funding and governance

-The funding for CyanLines comes from from a mix of public and philanthropic sources.
-Notable funding bodies include Natural England and the National Lottery Heritage Fund's Nature Towns and Cities programme, both of which provide financial backing for the development of green and blue infrastructure and community-led nature initiatives.
+CyanLines receives funding from a combination of public and philanthropic bodies.
+Confirmed contributors include Natural England and the National Lottery Heritage Fund's Nature Towns and Cities programme, which support projects related to green and blue infrastructure and community‑based environmental activity.

 As of September 2025, CyanLines is in the process of establishing a dedicated not-for-profit organisation, potentially a community interest company or charity, to manage governance, broaden partnerships, and secure long-term funding for the initiative.